kersorianek/mon-portfolio/_posts/2022-12-17-A-Step-by-Step-Guide-to-Developing-Your-First-Project-Charter.md

 # Importance of Project Charter

 The project charter serves as a communication tool for everyone involved in the project.
 It outlines the project's purpose, scope, and objectives, which helps align the project team and stakeholders.
 It also helps identify potential risks, challenges, and unknown factors that may impact the project's success.

 By defining the project's scope, objectives, timelines, budget, and team, the project charter provides a clear roadmap for project planning, execution, and delivery.
+It also serves as a reference document throughout the project’s life cycle, ensuring everyone is on the same page and the project stays on track.

 # Key Elements of a Project Charter